• Skip to main content

 honey flapjacks

-The best part?
-These flapjacks are ready to eat in under 30 minutes and you only need one mixing bowl, a baking tin and 3 ingredients to make it!
+Oh, and it gets even better, these honey flapjacks are ready to eat in under 30 minutes!
+Plus, you only need one mixing bowl, a baking tin and 3 ingredients to make it!

 how to make honey flapjacks